VCHS-R-D/Ronin-SC-Gimbal-Controller/README.md

 1. Flash a Raspberry Pi with the RoboQuest OS (only available to VCHS)
 2. Do all steps from Arduino Quick Start
+3. Add the following line to /boot/config.txt and then reboot the Pi: ```dtoverlay=uart3```
-3. Copy and paste gimbal.py into your main package
+5. Copy and paste gimbal.py into your main package
-4. Go to the Robot Dashboard Site
+6. Go to the Robot Dashboard Site
-5. Create a Joystick that publishes to the topic /transform
+7. Create a Joystick that publishes to the topic /transform

 NOTE: you will need a Roboquest PiHat